bioinfoUQAM/mirLibSpark/README.md

 ```
 Once you are inside the docker image, you are in the `src` folder of the `mirLibSpark project`

-### Basic usage in docker: one to several Arabidopsis library, no differential analysis.
+### Pipeline usage: one to several Arabidopsis library.
 Step 1: put some RNA-seq libraries in input folder.
-Use a small demo file (library_a5.txt) for a quick test; or use an Arabidopsis library `GSM1087974` (100.txt) as an example.
+Use a small demo file for a quick test; or use an Arabidopsis library `GSM1087974` (100.txt) as an example.
 ```
+rm -fr ../input/*
-cp ../input_samples/library_c_len5.txt ../input
+cp ../input_samples/library_a_len1.txt ../input
 ```
 or
 ```